Ask the Doctor

 Jeff has since followed up with a kidney specialist in order to keep his blood pressure under control and prevent further kidney damage.
 After seeing a nephrologist, Jeff was diagnosed with Stage 3 kidney disease.
 He now gets checked twice a year and is working with his nephrologist to make dietary changes to stay healthy.
 Some changes include reducing his sweets intake, putting down the salt shaker and avoiding fast foods.
 His physician has also prescribed medications to help manage his blood pressure in conjunction with these lifestyle changes.

 Jeff feels good and maintains an active life, constantly chasing after his 9 grandchildren, ranging in age from 15 months to 13 years.
 In order to watch them grow up, he is determined to preserve his kidney function.
-Jeff feels that KEEP is a “meaningful” early detection program that has “saved lives” and has enabled him to learn more about the risk factors for kidney disease: hypertension, diabetes and a family history of kidney disease.
+Jeff feels that KEEP is a “meaningful” early detection program that has “saved lives” and has enabled him to learn more about the risk factors for kidney disease: hypertension, diabetes and a family history of kidney failure.
 Jeff knows from personal experience the critical role kidneys play in the body and he wants to help spread the message that kidney disease and its risk factors run in families.